 UPDATE MARCH 2021: Unfortunately the bUnited program has been shut down during the corona pandemic.
-It was no longer economically viable.
+It was not economically viable.

 Get paid to save the planet!
 That’s the promise bUnited makes and all it wants in return is your email address.
 This year they’ve already gained over a million new members.
 Free money always sounds amazing.
 It also makes you wonder: is bUnited a scam?
 Well, when I can get free money and save the planet at the same time, I sure want to find out.
 So I’ve become a member of bUnited.

 bUnited is a consumer organization.
 It wants to unite consumers to form a big, powerful movement.
 Power is in the numbers. bUnited figures, that if eco-friendly consumer unite, they can inspire (or even force) retailers, manufacturers, factories and multinationals to become as sustainable as can be.
 When the people that buy their products get together and say ‘we only want to buy from you if you’re eco-friendly, inclusive and peaceful’ then that’s what companies will have to listen to.
 Or go out of business.

 When you become a member you can get $10 for every person that you bring to bUnited.
 You don’t have to pay a dime yourself and the people you refer don’t have to pay anything either.
 So where does the money come from?